Tutorial | Batch deployment#

 First, there are two modes for installing the Deployer:

 • One is a local Deployer that sits on top of either the Design or Automation node and requires no further setup.
-Dataiku Cloud users employ this option.
+Dataiku Cloud employs this option.

 • The other is a standalone or remote Deployer for infrastructures with multiple Design and/or Automation nodes.